basuabhirup/flourish_backend/README.md

 <p align="center"><i>Data Model of the Application</i></p>

-**Asynchronous User Experience:** Flourish prioritizes a smooth user experience by implementing asynchronous operations using vanilla JavaScript on the frontend.
-This minimizes page reloads and provides a more responsive feel.
-Techniques like `fetch` API is employed to achieve asynchronous data fetching and manipulation, reducing latency and improving user interaction.
+**Asynchronous User Experience:** Flourish prioritizes a smooth and responsive user experience by incorporating asynchronous operations on the frontend.
+This means minimizing page reloads and creating a more interactive feel.
+Techniques like the `fetch` API is used to achieve asynchronous data fetching and manipulation.
+This approach reduces latency and improves user interaction, making Flourish feel more dynamic and engaging.

-**Role-Based Access Control (RBAC):** Flourish implements robust user authentication with granular control over data access.
-This ensures user privacy by limiting publicly available information for unauthenticated users.
-Sensitive data like event attendee phone numbers is only accessible to event organizers.
+**Role-Based Access Control (RBAC):** Flourish takes user privacy seriously.
+It implements robust user authentication with granular control over data access.
+This ensures that unauthenticated users have limited access to information.
+Importantly, sensitive data like event attendee phone numbers is only accessible to event organizers.

-**Mobile-First Design with CSS Frameworks:** Flourish prioritizes mobile responsiveness by implementing a mobile-first design approach.
+**Mobile-First Design for All Devices:** Flourish prioritizes mobile responsiveness by adopting a mobile-first design approach.
+This means the UI is optimized for smaller screens first and then adapts to larger displays.
 CSS `Flexbox` and `Grid` layouts are utilized extensively, often leveraging Bootstrap classes, to ensure seamless UI rendering across a wide range of devices and screen sizes.
-This ensures optimal user experience for all users regardless of their device.
+This approach ensures optimal user experience for all users regardless of the device they're using.

 These features elevate Flourish from a simple event board to a comprehensive and user-centric platform and I believe that it showcases a deeper understanding of Django, JavaScript, and web development best practices as compared to the previous CS50 projects.